williamromero11/williamromero11.github.io/_pages/about.md

 ## 👨‍💻 Security Labs & Competitions

 ### [OCPS Cyber Challenge](https://hackucf.org/cyber-challenge) | January 2026
-A competitive, hands-on cybersecurity challenge simulating real-world offensive and defensive security scenarios within a secured, enterprise-style network environment.
-Working in a two-person team, I placed 5th out of 60 teams in Capture The Flag (CTF)–style exercises focused on ethical hacking, network defense, and system hardening.
-The competition required analyzing simulated infrastructures, identifying vulnerabilities, and implementing defensive countermeasures under time constraints.
-This experience demonstrates strong collaborative problem-solving, technical depth in cyber defense fundamentals, and the ability to perform under pressure—key skills for SOC, incident response, and security analyst roles.
+Participated in a competitive cybersecurity challenge designed to simulate real world defensive and offensive security scenarios in an enterprise style network.
+I worked in a two person team and placed 5th out of 60 teams.
+The competition involved ethical hacking tasks, network defense, system hardening, and vulnerability analysis under time constraints.
+This experience strengthened my teamwork skills and reinforced my ability to analyze security problems quickly and methodically.

 ### [HACK@UCF Cyber Challenge CTF](https://hackucf.org/ctf) | February 2025
-A scenario-based cybersecurity competition simulating real-world enterprise breach investigation and incident response under time-constrained conditions.
-This Capture The Flag challenge required practical application of network reconnaissance, service enumeration, and forensic analysis techniques to identify compromised systems and recover critical data flags.
-The competition emphasized rapid threat assessment, systematic investigation methodologies, and adherence to incident response protocols while working within competitive time constraints.
-This experience demonstrates applied skills in defensive security operations, threat hunting, and real-time problem-solving — valuable competencies for roles in SOC analysis, incident response, and penetration testing.
+Competed in a scenario based Capture the Flag event focused on enterprise breach investigation and incident response.
+Tasks included network reconnaissance, service enumeration, and basic forensic analysis to identify compromised systems and recover data.
+The event emphasized structured investigation, rapid threat assessment, and working effectively under pressure.

 ### [Linux Active Directory & System Administration Lab](https://github.com/williamromero11/linux-active-directory-lab) | November 2025
-A hands-on lab simulating enterprise identity and access management in a multi-server virtualized environment.
-This hands-on lab demonstrates the deployment and management of a Linux-based Active Directory environment in a virtualized, multi-server setup.
-Using Samba AD, Kerberos, DNS, and NTP, I configured a domain controller to simulate enterprise-level identity and access management.
-The project emphasized security best practices, including least-privilege access, automated administration via Bash and PowerShell scripts, and validation of directory services through structured testing.
-This lab reflects practical skills in system administration, security hardening, and infrastructure automation — core competencies for roles in cybersecurity, IT operations, and cloud administration.
+Completed a hands on lab focused on identity and access management in a multi server virtualized environment.
+I deployed and managed a Linux based domain controller using Samba Active Directory, Kerberos, DNS, and NTP.
+The lab focused on least privilege access, automated administration through scripting, and validating directory services through structured testing.
+This project strengthened my understanding of system administration, authentication services, and security hardening in enterprise environments.